 Leona Valley, CA 93551

 All the aforementioned cherry orchards also carry local honey and other farm-fresh products.
 And if you're looking for autumn apples, be sure to check our recommendations for pick-your-own apple orchards, too.
+Cherry picking is tentatively scheduled for the beginning of June, so check the website for updated info.

 RELATED: Campgrounds with Extra Entertainment To Keep Kids Happy